JedS/Raspdac/readme.md

-This plugin will provide gpio buttons support
+This plugin will provide Rasdac V3 hardware buttons and LCD support